pdechery/estudos-python/algorithms/README.md

 ## Exponential Time Complexity - O(2^n)

-Wen the growth rate doubles with each addition to the input (n).
+When the growth rate doubles with each addition to the input (n).
 Example: Fibonacci (ver recursion.py)